You Speak a Second Language with an Accent. So What?

 All of this can add up to frustration as we try to be understood in our non-native language.

-How to Sound More Like a Native
+How to Speak More Like a Native

 When we’re kids, there’s a “critical period” where our brains really go all out to help us learn language.
 Unfortunately, it’s never that easy again.
 If you’re learning a second language, you’re not going to intuitively pick things up the way you did when you were little.